Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 </div>

 {: .center-text }
-Implementation in C#
+Implementation in C#.

 <br>

 We first calculate the horizontal FOV, and with that, the vertical FOV.
 This gives us a decimal value, which then we convert to hex.
 To understand it more easily, take it as a *cross-multiplication*: if `1.33` (4/3) is `1` (FOV), then what FOV will `1.78` (16/9) have?
 Obviously this is oversimplified, and is not used because one formula may not work in all the possible cases.

-It’s worth mentioning that some people use generic values, and while covering most scenarios, is not a precise thing to do, and might catch the game off-guard when an uncommon aspect ratio is presented.
+It’s worth mentioning that some people like to use generic values, and while covering most scenarios, isn't always the best choice, since it can display incorrectly if an uncommon aspect ratio is used.
 Also, we want to be the most dynamic we can get.

 <br>

 # Ready for some coding
-So, now that we sorted out the file management and widescreen, we met all the initial goals.
-It’s time to start working on the program that will reflect all the research and improvements that have done until now.
+Now that we sorted out the file management and widescreen, it’s time to start working on the program that will reflect all the research and improvements that we have done until now.

 The program will be a very simple `Windows Form` application, with a main and a settings window.
-I’ll be using `.NET Framework 3.5` to max the compatibility across systems, or make it run at least on an `Windows XP` machine, since it’ll have features and enhancements that these old systems can also take advantage of.
+I’ll be using `.NET Framework 3.5` to max the compatibility across systems, or at least enough to make it run on a `Windows XP` machine, since it’ll have features and enhancements that these old systems can also take advantage of.

 The only parts worth showing might be the file packaging and patching, so I'll center on those.